Yunislav/terra-kanban/README.md

 # Kanban Board

-This project was build with React and Redux
+This project was built with React and Redux